-Then, as quickly as they had lain down, the group sprang back up, marching out of the station toward Market Street.
+Then, as quickly as they had lain down, the group sprung back up, marching out of the station toward Market Street.
 Amid honking horns and angry shouts from drivers, the group snaked toward the nearby on-ramp for Interstate 76, where they were stopped by police officers.

 After a heated exchange, during which protesters screamed at the officers to let them through, the march changed course, heading south on Market.

-The sea of people disrupted rush-hour traffic as it took a roundabout tour of Center City, including a loop around Benjamin Franklin Parkway, before rushing into the City Hall courtyard at 6 p.m. as workers were putting the finishing touches on the tree-lighting ceremony's stage.
+The sea of people disrupted rush-hour traffic as it took a roundabout tour of Center City, including a loop around the Benjamin Franklin Parkway, before rushing into the City Hall courtyard at 6 p.m. as workers were putting the finishing touches on the tree-lighting ceremony's stage.

 Jones said the final destination had been planned.